-The lottery period runs from 8 a.m.
-MDT on January 23rd to 10 p.m.
-MDT on January 30th.
-You will be notified by January 31st if you received a spot.
-If you did not, you will be automatically placed on a waiting list and notified in the event of an opening.
+The lottery period runs from 6:00 a.m.
+MST on January 21 to 6:00 p.m.
+MST on February 3, 2020.
+You will be notified by February 7th if you received a spot.
+Those who do not receive a spot will be automatically placed on a waiting list and notified in the event of an opening.

 - Register for the Storymakers Conference.
 Check out to complete your registration.

-- You may want to pick a mix of manuscript and query critique sessions, as there are fewer manuscript critiques available and they will thus be harder to get into.
+- You may want to pick a mix of manuscript and query critique sessions, as there are fewer manuscript critiques available, thus they will be be harder to get into.

-These fifteen-minute critique sessions provide feedback on the first ten pages of the manuscript.
-The agent will not be providing feedback on the query, though authors may bring a copy of the query letter to the critique session to help the agent understand the story.
-The agent/editor will pre-read the pages before the critique and offer detailed feedback.
+These fifteen-minute consult sessions provide feedback on the first ten pages of the manuscript.
+The agent will not be providing feedback on the query, though authors may bring a copy of the query letter to the consult session to help the agent understand the story.
+The agent/editor will pre-read the pages before the consult and offer detailed feedback.

 - 12 point, Times New Roman font

-- Include the title of your book, your first name, and the genre of your book on a title page or on top of the first page.
-(The title page does not count toward your ten pages).
+- Include the title of your book, your full name, and the genre of your book on a title page or on top of the first page.
+(The title page does not count toward your ten (10) pages).

 In these fifteen minute critique sessions, the agent or editor will provide feedback on the query and first page of the author’s manuscript.
 These pages will not be sent to the agent or editor in advance, but will be critiqued during the session.

-What happens if I don’t win the lottery?
+What happens if I don’t win an agent/editor slot in the lottery?